hivenetes/perceptra/README.md

-# Automatic Speech Recognition with NIMs on GPU Droplets
+# Conversational AI with NIMs on GPU Droplets

-This guide provides steps for setting up an Automatic Speech Recognition (ASR) environment using NVIDIA NIMs on DigitalOcean GPU droplets, including client setup instructions and a demonstration video.
+This guide provides steps for setting up an end-to-end Conversational AI pipeline using NVIDIA NIMs on DigitalOcean GPU droplets, including client setup instructions.

 ## Prerequisites